The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Catering tickets are typically 5x to 10x larger than regular orders ($200+ vs. $20).
 But the real value is exposure.

-This Monday we delivered 57 pizzas—a $2,000 order.
-If I run the math, that's about 150 to 200 people who got to try our food and ask, "Oh, where is this from?"
+This Monday we delivered 57 pizzas; a $2,000 order.
+That's 150 to 200 people who tried our food and asked, "Oh, where is this from?"

 2. Bulk orders have much better margins